 If you take Rokumon from Nagano to Karuizawa, you can utilize the lounge upon arrival.

 The classic Western-style lounge and a drink in your hand will set your mood right before you board Rokumon.
 And don’t forget to check out the Happōnirami Daihōō-zu (八方睨み大鳳凰図) painting on the wall (refer to the 4th photo in the IG post).
-It is a replica of the one painted by the famous ukiyo-e artist Katsushika Hokusai (葛飾北斎) on the Ganshoin Temple‘s ceiling in Obuse Town in Nagano.
+It is a replica of the one painted by the famous ukiyo-e artist Katsushika Hokusai (葛飾北斎) on the ceiling of the Ganshoin Temple in Obuse Town, Nagano.

-The announcement of departure is by blowing a conch by the train attendant.
+The announcement of departure is made by the train attendant blowing a conch.
 It is like a little war departure ceremony is held before you board the train!

 Tips: